Appeals for Tax Year 2013 Officially End

 March 19, 2013 - A new tool allows a property owner to view the County's record information in detail, and even note any discrepancies beside the respective attributes, to send to the Assessor's Office for review.
-A short tutorial is available for instruction.
+A short tutorial is available for assistance.
 Property owners may access the Property Record Feedback Tool here, or go to the Revaluation page for this and other tools.

 The appeal process is an essential component of property valuation.
 The County can staff only a limited number of appraisers and property specialists to value all of these properties - real property, vehicles, business and individual personal property.
 Property owners are entitled to request that values of specific properties be reviewed (appealed) in light of aspects of the property that may not have been included when the Office set the value.

-- Already filed or wish to file an appeal for the 2012 tax year.
 Read the County attorney's explanation of what criteria are valid for appealing in reappraisal (i.e., revaluation) and non-reappraisal years.

 Links to more information about the appeals process: